I build native, measurement-driven trading systems: tick-level backtesters,

 ~11K lines of C++20, 133 unit tests, a 10-plugin ordered decision chain.
 Runs against a TimescaleDB market-data store with 365-day raw-tick retention.

 46 introspection tools across trading, analytics, market data, infrastructure, and experiments.
-Two agents (infrastructure and trading) running a local LLM, publishing deduplicated findings over NATS.
+Two agents (infrastructure and trading) run a local LLM, publishing deduplicated findings over NATS.
+The same tool layer generates daily and weekly tear sheets - execution-quality and portfolio metrics computed live (operator-invoked).
 Scope-based auth; fixture-tested tools.

 Real-time 3D telemetry dashboard